Considered keeping an eye on your blood pressure? It may be a good time to start.

 Once diagnosed with hypertension, it should be immediately treated to reduce the chances of getting cardiovascular disease in the future.

 Lifestyle modifications are somewhat the most effective in treating hypertension.
 It’s estimated that dietary interventions and exercise can reduce blood pressure by at least 10 mmHg in 25% of people.
 A healthy lifestyle also protects individuals from developing high blood pressure.

 Diet and clean eating

 Studies have shown that eating healthier can help keep blood pressure down.
-Eating a minimum of five portions of fruits and vegetables everyday will provide your body with the vitamins, minerals and fibres to keep your health in good condition.
+Eating a minimum of five portions of fruits and vegetables everyday will provide your body with the vitamins, minerals and fibres to keep your health in good condition and improve your immune system.
 Some suggestions: